graphcore/poptorch/docs/user_guide/batching.rst

 is used in a distributed execution environment, it will ensure that each process uses a different subset of the dataset.

-If you set the ``DataLoader`` ``batch_size`` to more than 1 then each operation in the model will process that number of elements at any given time.
+If you set the :py:class:`poptorch.DataLoader` ``batch_size`` to more than 1 then each operation in the model will process that number of elements at any given time.
+Please see the usage example below.

-See below for usage example.

 poptorch.AsynchronousDataAccessor
 =================================